 It's easy to create your own sandbag weights for a workout.
 You'll want to choose a liner bag for the sand to go in and you need to make sure that it can close completely without leaking sand.
 Ideally, it would be waterproof too.
 You can use actual sandbags that are used for floods or inner tubes from car tires.
 You can also use garbage bags or zippered freezer bags, but these need to be triple-lined to protect you from tears and leaks.

-After you've selected your liner bag, it's time to fill it up.
+After you've selected your liner bag, it's time to fill it up with sand.
 Make sure that you allow some room at the top for air so that the sand can move around.
 Use duct tape to secure any openings or seams.
+Double-check that all seams and openings are securely closed.

 Now that you've got your lining filled, it's time to get it in the outer bag.
+The outer bag simply holds the liner bag.
+This can be just about any bag that you have on hand.
 You can use a duffel bag, military surplus bag, or any heavy-duty bag.
-Feel free to further secure this with more duct tape.
+Feel free to further secure this with more duct tape so the sand has no way of escpaing.

 03 of 06

 You can make a DIY barbell with just a few items from around your home.
 Use a metal pole (like from a dust mop with a detachable head) or bamboo stick, and then place plastic gallon containers on either side.
 You can fill these with water or something heavier like sand or pea gravel if you'd like an extra challenge.
+You can decide just how much you fill them up with.
 To keep the jugs from shifting, tie a sock on either side of the handles.

 04 of 06

 Kettlebells are a popular at-home weight option for those looking for something different than standard hand weights.
+You'll want to mimic the heavy ball along with the single handle.
 You can use a ball and concrete to make your own DIY kettlebell or simply find items the same weight and size as a kettlebell.
 Here are some items you may have at home that you can use.

 - Laundry detergent jugs